Frequency-Selective Modeling and Analysis for OFDM-Integrated Wideband Pinching-Antenna Systems: Numerical Results

-Fig.~\ref{rate} compares the achievable subcarrier rates for three models: (i) an idealized frequency-dependent model with perfect phase matching $\Delta\beta=0$, (ii) a practical frequency-dependent model with varying $\Delta\beta(f_p)$, and (iii) a frequency-independent model using parameters from the maximum subcarrier frequency $f_P$.
-To facilitate the analysis of the cutoff frequency effect, we set the center frequency $f_c = 15.5 \ge f_0=c/(2a)=15$ GHz.
-As observed, a fundamental characteristic is that below $f_0$, the achievable PASS rates are negligible due to evanescent waves.
-Above $f_0$, the practical frequency-dependent model exhibits significant fluctuations in subcarrier rates, with deep fades and sharp peaks due to varying $\Delta\beta(f_p)$ and the frequency-dependent phase of $h_{n,p}$, leading to varying constructive/destructive interference patterns from $N$ PAs.
-The idealized $\Delta\beta=0$ shows a much higher potential rate, especially just above $f_c$, and a smoother decay, primarily limited by path loss and inherent waveguide attenuation.
-Moreover, the frequency-independent model fails to capture this frequency selectivity and provides a misleadingly uniform estimate.
+Fig.~\ref{rate} presents the achievable subcarrier rates for three OFDM PASS setups: (i) an idealized frequency-dependent model with perfect phase match $\Delta\beta=0$, (ii) a practical frequency-dependent model with varying $\Delta\beta(f_p)$, and (iii) a frequency-independent model using parameters from the central frequency $f_c$.
+A fundamental characteristic is that below cutoff frequency $f_0=c/(2a)=27.3$ GHz, the achievable rate of PASS is negligible due to evanescent waves. {Above $f_0$, the case of perfect phase match $\Delta\beta=0$ represents the ideal performance of OFDM PASS, where rate variations are caused by constructive/destructive interference among the signals from different PAs.
+However, the practical frequency-dependent model is significantly degraded caused by varying phase mismatch $\Delta\beta(f_p)$, which severely reduces signal coupling efficiency.} Moreover, the frequency-independent model fails to capture the frequency selectivity and provides a misleadingly uniform estimate of OFDM PASS.

-Fig.~\ref{error} investigates the phase consistency for the approximate PA location strategy by analyzing the maximum variation of the phase difference between adjacent PAs, i.e., $\max_{\text{pairs}} |\max_{f_p \in B} (\Delta\Phi_{n,p}) - \min_{f_p \in B} (\Delta\Phi_{n,p})|$, across the system bandwidth $B$ with a mmWave center frequency $f_c=28$ GHz.
-This metric quantifies the phase swing experienced by the worst-case adjacent PA pair due to frequency variation.
-The results show that the maximum adjacent PA phase variation increases approximately linearly with the system bandwidth $B$.
-Furthermore, the phase variation significantly increases with the number of PAs $N$.
-A larger $N$ implies a larger array aperture, making PASS more sensitive to frequency-dependent phase shifts accumulated over longer waveguide paths and potentially larger variations in $\Delta_{d,n}$ for different PA pairs.

 Fig.~\ref{cp} presents the minimum required CP overhead versus system bandwidth $B$, for different center frequencies $f_c$ relative to the cutoff frequency $f_0$.
 The CP overhead is calculated to overcome the OFDM PASS delay spread, which is given by $(\Delta\tau_{\rm{total}} / T_{\rm{sym}}) \times 100\%$, where $T_{\rm{sym}} = P/B$ is the useful OFDM symbol duration.
 This result shows that the required CP overhead increases significantly with system bandwidth $B$.
 More critically, it shows a strong dependence on the proximity of the operating band to $f_0$.
 When $f_c$ is close to $f_0$, the waveguide dispersion is severe, resulting in a very large waveguide-induced delay and thus a rapidly increasing CP overhead.
 Conversely, when $f_c$ is well above $f_0$, the CP overhead is lower, primarily due to the spatial broadband effect in free-space propagation.
 To maintain spectral efficiency, the operating band of the OFDM PASS should be chosen sufficiently far from the waveguide cutoff frequency.